Skip to main content

 Can MedPrecision support frontier and rural practice billing challenges in North Dakota?

 Absolutely.
 We specialize in billing for practices in frontier and rural areas, including Critical Access Hospitals and Rural Health Clinics.
-We understand the unique cost-based reimbursement models, telehealth billing rules for distant-site providers, and the specific modifiers required for frontier practice claims to ensure your practice captures every available dollar.
+We understand the unique cost-based reimbursement models, telehealth billing rules for distant-site providers, and the specific modifiers required for frontier practice claims to verify your practice captures every available dollar.

 Each payer in North Dakota has specific timely filing deadlines that, if missed, result in permanent claim denials.
 MedPrecision tracks every claim against payer-specific filing limits, prioritizes aging claims that are approaching deadlines, and submits all claims well within required timeframes to protect your revenue.